-Wait List / MilitaryChildCare.com: Because of the high demand for childcare, it is not unusual for families to be placed on a waiting list.
-Order of placement on this list is determined by sponsor priority (family type) and within the priority group, the date the Request for Care was made.
-Children are placed on the respective wait list using the MilitaryChildCare.com portal.
-Patrons create an account and enter a Request for Care (RFC) for each applicable care option/program at the installation they are currently assigned or a future installation.
-Patrons can review Program Content on the site to review location, hours of operation, and types of care provided, etc. prior to submitting a RFC.
+Waitlist Order: Order of placement on a waitlist is determined first by sponsor priority (family type) and secondly, within the priority group, by the date/time the RFC was made.
 When entering your Date Care Needed (DCN), your entry will merge into the "Projected" list if more than 30 day out.
 All active requests are automatically moved to the "Immediate" list merging into their priority group based on RFC date.
 (TIP: To increase your chances of placement we encourage you to make a RFC for all locations the type of care you are needing is offered.
-For example, full-day childcare for a 2 year old will be a care option at both CDC's and potentially multiple FCC Providers.
+For example, full-day childcare for a 2 year old could be a care option at Main CDC and potentially multiple FCC Providers.
 Each facility/provider requires its own RFC for each child.)